Ireesh/CaptureTheFlag/Hacker101/Postbook/README.md

 <img width="729" height="476" alt="Снимок экрана 2026-01-03 170616" src="https://github.com/user-attachments/assets/730d0ce7-adf0-427a-94c2-bbf3f0927742" />

-We see allow directories and Apache server version.
-It`s good!
-Let’s try to edit the admin post by the path that we found before.
-Change `view` on `edit`:
+The scan reveals accessible directories and the Apache server version.
+Good!
+Let's attempt to edit the admin post using the previously discovered path.
+Replace `view` with `edit`:

 ```html
 https://64648a3dc11e5107fbbc064f73b9d5c9.ctf.hacker101.com/index.php?page=edit.php&id=1
 ```

-It’s works!
-We can modify admin and user posts without the right credential.
-So, do it then save and we get the **FIRST FLAG**!
+It works!
+We can modify admin and user posts without proper credentials.
+Let's edit a post, save the changes, and obtain the **FIRST FLAG**!

-## Flag №2:
+## Flag №2

-Go to the main page and see only two posts there.
-Click on the second and see that his id is 3.
-Where is the 2-nd id post?
+Return to the main page where only two posts are visible.
+Click on the second post and notice that it ID is 3.
+Where is the post with ID 2?

 ```html
 https://64648a3dc11e5107fbbc064f73b9d5c9.ctf.hacker101.com/index.php?page=edit.php&id=2
 ```
-Change id in the source line and it appears.
-Hidden admins private diary.
-Make it visible!
-Uncheck the box at the end of form and get the **SECOND FLAG**.
+Change the ID parameter in the URL to reveal the post.
+It's the admin's hidden private diary.
+Make it visible by unchecking the box at the end of the form to obtain the **SECOND FLAG**.

 <img width="348" height="402" alt="Снимок экрана 2026-01-03 170647" src="https://github.com/user-attachments/assets/35613538-5129-441a-ad79-4732bb5a1fd9" />

 ## Flag №3:

-Continue to discovery found before paths.
-I suggest deleting someone's post.
-In the beginning, create our own and delete it then.
+Let's continue exploring the paths discovered earlier.
+I suggest attempting to delete a post.
+First, create your own post and then delete it.
-After the pair of operations we got the request on `F12` it the developer menu of browser or somewhere else:
+After performing these operations, examine the network request in the browser's developer tools (F12) or another location:

 ```html
 https://8171ff60f81a1389b3cef8fd0183b0d1.ctf.hacker101.com/index.php?page=delete.php&id=e4da3b7fbbce2345d7772b0674a318d5
 ```

-The id looks like it was coded before.
-Google what kind of code it might be and found that it is md5 hash.
-Go to the bash and code the id of a post that already exists.
+The ID appears to be encoded.
+Research identifies it as an MD5 hash.
+Using bash, compute the MD5 hash for the ID of an existing post.

 ```bash
 >echo -n "2" | md5sum
 >c81e728d9d4c2f636f067f89cc14862c
 ```

-Click on the request that we did before, copy as fetch, paste it to the console, change id and send.
-On it we got response where in the payloads section we can find a **THIRD FLAG**!
+Click on the previous request, select `Copy as fetch`, paste it into the console, modify the ID parameter, and send the request.
+The response contains the **THIRD FLAG** in its payload section.

 ## Flag №4

-Let’s dive into header requests again.
-Press `F12`, analyzing our request  to main page and see there a cookie:
+Let's examine the request headers again.
+Press `F12`, analyze the request to the main page, and observe a cookie:

 ```html
 cookie
 _gid=GA1.2.1325341806.1767372463; _ga_K45575FWB8=GS2.1.s1767372467$o26$g1$t1767372601$j60$l0$h0; _ga=GA1.1.720269228.1759788108; _ga_W62NXF3JMB=GS2.1.s1767372603$o26$g1$t1767373015$j18$l0$h0; id=eccbc87e4b5ce2fe28308fd9f2a7baf3
 ```

-For us interesting `id=eccbc87e4b5ce2fe28308fd9f2a7baf3`.
-It recalls md5 hash like previous id for posts, but it’s for users.
-So, how we remember, when we edit the admin’s post that admin has `id=1`, let’s convert it into an md5 hash and replace our cookies.
+The cookie `id=eccbc87e4b5ce2fe28308fd9f2a7baf3` is particularly interesting.
+It appears to be an MD5 hash, similar to the post IDs we encountered earlier, but this one identifies users.
+Recall that when editing the admin's post, we saw the admin has ID 1.
+Let's compute the MD5 hash of "1" and replace our cookie with it.

 ```bash
 >echo -n "1" | md5sum
 >c4ca4238a0b923820dcc509a6f75849b
 ```

-Go to the `GevTools -> Application -> Storage -> Cookies`, finding out an id field and change the value on `c4ca4238a0b923820dcc509a6f75849b`, then refresh a main page and we got the **FOURTH FLAG**.
+Go to `DevTools → Application → Storage → Cookies`, find the id field, change its value to `c4ca4238a0b923820dcc509a6f75849b`, then refresh the main page to obtain the **FOURTH FLAG**.

 ### Flag №5

-For this flag we need to apply to brute force or you may do it manually because it’s the easiest flag ever.
-If you will use the hint then half the work will be done.
-For practice I will use FFUF.
+For this flag, we can use brute force or perform it manually, as it's relatively straightforward.
+If you use the provided hint, half the work is already done.
+For demonstration purposes, I'll use FFUF.

 ```bash
 ffuf -u "https://255fccadb327f06c63eb4102eea3f4d9.ctf.hacker101.com/index.php?page=sign_in.php" -X POST -H "Content-Type: application/x-www-form-urlencoded" -d "username=FUZZ&password=FUZ2Z" -w "/usr/share/wordlists/stupid_names.txt":FUZZ -w "/usr/share/wordlists/stupid_pass.txt":FUZ2Z -fr "PETA"
 ```
-Here we pick username and password at the same time.
-After as we will finish process, sign in with this credential and we will get the **FIFTH FLAG**.
+Here we select both username and password simultaneously.
+After completing the process, sign in with these credentials to obtain the **FIFTH FLAG**.

 ### Flag №6

-We already found flags for `edit` and `delete` options, what else?
+We've already found flags for the `edit` and `delete` functionalities.
+What remains?
 Certainly!
-Creation..
-Go and inspect the `Write a new post` link.
-There is we will find hidden form’s field:
+The post creation feature.
+Go and inspect the "Write a new post" link, where we'll find hidden form fields.

 ```html
  <input type="hidden" name="user_id" value="3" />
 ```

-So, `value=”3”` is the user id.
-Create a random post and save it.
-We got two requests and the first is what we need. `Copy as fetch` it in the `DevTools` and change a value, for example, on 1 that is the admin id, send it and we will get the **SIXTH FLAG**.
+The `value="3"` represents the user ID.
+Create a test post and save it.
+We'll see two requests; the first one is what we need.
+In DevTools, use "Copy as fetch" on this request, change the value to 1 (the admin's ID), send it, and obtain the **SIXTH FLAG**.

 ### Flag №7

-The seventh flag was also so simple that I needed to use the hint.
+The seventh flag was straightforward, particularly with the hint: `189*5`.
-`The hint is: 189*5`
-Let’s try to apply it to a post's id.
-For the practice I used a simple bash script, but you may just fill out with it a id place ‘945’.
+Let's apply this calculation to a post ID.
+For demonstration, I used a simple bash script, but you can simply use 945 as the ID value.

 ```bash
 #!/bin/bash